 As soon as you have one or more read connectors (or data feed) you can start creating Ascend Transforms to do things like cleaning, filtering, joining and aggregating your data using SQL.
 Additionally, you can specify PySpark functions for specific compute and machine learning model training purposes.

 We need to do some cleanup and prep on our Weather dataset that we just ingested.
-Specifically, some column heading names, TIMESTAMP formatting and filter out all records that have no precipitation.
+Specifically, changing some column heading names, TIMESTAMP formatting, and filtering out all records that have no precipitation.
 Let's do that using some SQL code in a Transform.

-- Click + ADD menu and select Transform from there.
+- Click BUILD in the sidebar menu and select Transform from there.
 This will bring up the CREATE NEW TRANSFORM screen (shown below).
 Alternatively, you can create the new Transform by right-clicking the Weather Read Connector and selecting Create new transform from the drop-down menu.

 - Create the name of the connector as Weather transform and optionally provide a description.

 - Select the Query Type based on the type of Transform you're building.
 In this part of the tutorial, we're going to use SQL code to do the cleanup so we'll be selecting SQL*.
-Alternatively, if you wanted to create a PySpark function you could do that here as well by selecting PySpark**.
+Alternatively, if you wanted to create a PySpark or Scala function you could do that here as well by selecting PySpark or Scala**.

 - Selecting SQL will provide you with a simple SELECT statement as boilerplate, but we'll be adding editing this.
 To do that we'll be using the RAW BUILDER option which provides a rich editing experience and suggestions with autocomplete.
 Alternatively, you may use the QUERY BUILDER which offers a GUI-based, wizard-driven approach for those with novice SQL skills.